uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Dijkstra’s Algorithm and Its Relevance
 Dijkstra’s algorithm, introduced by Edsger W. Dijkstra in 1959, is a seminal method for finding the shortest paths in a graph[4, 5] .
 It has been extensively utilized across various domains such as transportation networks, computer science, and urban planning due to its efficiency and robustness.
 This algorithm calculates the shortest path between nodes in a graph with non-negative weights, making it particularly suitable for road networks.
+Several studies highlight the effectiveness of Dijkstra’s algorithm in optimizing routes.
+For instance, Botsis and Panagiotopoulos applied this algorithm to the campus of the International Hellenic University in Serres, Greece, determining the shortest routes between various locations and buildings[2].
+Their findings confirmed the algorithm's efficiency in solving complex routing problems, providing a strong motivation for its use in traffic forecasting and road network navigation .